Put simply, you'd always want to protect data when possible, so yes, Cyber Essentials is worth it.

 You might even have people in your ear begging you to invest in expensive cyber security tools when in reality, you only need to align yourself with the only UK standard, which is cyber essentials.
 Once you have Cyber Essentials, you can look to reduce the remaining 20% with those other tools.

-When you are certified by an IASME certification body such as Cyber Tec Security, the requirements for GDPR are covered by the IASME Governance Standard and this can mean potentially avoiding the 4% charge of your global turnover if you have a security breach.
+When you are certified by an IASME Certification Body such as Cyber Tec Security, you can also complete the IASME Governance SAQ which includes the requirements for GDPR and this can mean potentially avoiding the 4% charge of your global turnover if you have a security breach.

-There are a number of ways in which Cyber Essentials can benefit your organisation and you can view our 10 comprehensive, detailed ways in which Cyber Essentials can benefit your organisation.
+There are a number of ways in which Cyber Essentials can benefit your organisation and you can view our 10 benefits of the Cyber Essentials scheme.

 Cyber Essentials vs Cyber Essentials Plus